Weekly Updated Forecast, issued June 29th.

 ——————————————————————————————————————————-

 Notes : The climate system is now in a developing La Niña, with extremely warm waters near Australia.
 The atmosphere is now neutral, as the climate begins to set up our weather patterns for winter and Spring.
-At this stage, a La Niña is all but certain, and may end up being a strong event, however the Indian Ocean Dipole is looking more neutral at this early stage, which means drier weather in early winter is likely, however I do expect this will tend Negative later in Winter and Spring, and this will enhance flooding for the Spring and summer, in conjunction with increasing rainfall from the La Niña influence.
-Either way, Spring floods and record rainfall are still highly likely.
+At this stage, a La Niña is all but certain, and may end up being a strong event, and the Indian Ocean Dipole is currently neutral, but it is now tending negative, which means wetter weather in the months ahead is now looking more favourable.
+As both the IOD and La Niña both begin to strengthen, rainfall will also increase from August and then heavy flooding will develop in Spring and Summer for most areas aside from WA.